Nick Etten

 In a nine-season career, Etten was a .277 hitter with 89 home runs and 526 RBIs.
 Playing every inning of his career as a first baseman, he recorded a .988 fielding percentage.

-Etten died in Hinsdale, Illinois, at the age of 77.
+In retirement he served president of a construction company in Chicago.
+Etten died on October 18, 1990 at his home in Hinsdale, Illinois at the age of 77.